bekatresh/ECE-445/notebooks/akash_notebook/akash_entries.md

 Next, we compared the estimated BAC levels from our MQ-3 breathalyzer system with the actual BAC readings from the commercial breathalyzer.
 This side-by-side comparison provided us with valuable insights into the performance and accuracy of our calibrated system.

 <img src="images/testing_truncated.png" alt="Image description" width="20%" height="20%">

+This is a truncated image of our testing data.